 And then there’s that thing that makes you reconsider.

 For me, that thing was a strong focus on live music - which led to finding Michael Ibrahim - which led to finding the National Arab Orchestra (NAO) – which is continuing to lead to so much more, but let’s stop there for now.

-Last October, I had 22 musicians in town for the 25th GBDAC (Give Belly Dance a Chance) – my studio’s annual showcase.
+In October of 2021, I had 22 musicians in town for the 25th GBDAC (Give Belly Dance a Chance) – my studio’s annual showcase.
 OK, wait.
 Not JUST 22 musicians.
 TWENTY-TWO of the most accomplished Arab musicians in (at least) this country: The Ghafour Brothers Band from Houston – the BEST night club band in the country - a band with whom I have worked for over 3 decades, Georges Lammam – with whom I also go back a few decades, of course Michael Ibrahim and several musicians from the NAO – and more!
 I mean, if you are going to have 22 accomplished musicians in one place for a few days, you should do more than just have a studio showcase, right?
 Yep.
 That’s what I thought.

 So as I was planning it, I decided to ask some dance colleagues about who might be a good guest dancer to invite.
 Michael and I had discussed an idea.
 I wanted to test it.
 I wanted someone who had the kind of experience that it takes to teach a workshop around the idea of “live music”.
 (Other than me.
 Ha ha.)
 ‘Leila Farid’ was the only name mentioned more than once.
 I had never met her; but I know her now!!!
 She was FANTASTIC at last year’s event and will be returning in October 2022.
 That experience in October 2021 solidified the concept of “GoLive!”.